secar600/secar-documents/source/vacuum_system.rst

 .. figure:: Figures/IMG_3398.jpg
    :width: 50 %

    Use this tube and its regulator (attached to the beamline stand upstream of the upstream MCP) for venting the SECAR beamline with the laboratory supply of dry nitrogen.
+   Note: The section before Wien Filter 1 has a permanent nitrogen line installed to the vent valve.
+It should be already regulated by the regulator before the tee, since the other line after the tee goes to the cryo pump.

 .. _filter_for_vent:
 .. figure:: Figures/IMG_3399.jpg